Abhi13027/interview-questions-javascript/README.md

 13. ### What is Hoisting in Javascript?

-In Javascript, during the creation phase, all the functional and variable declarations are moved to the top of the scope.
+In Javascript, during the creation phase, all the functions and variable declarations are moved to the top of the scope.
 So if a variable is defined inside of a function, then it moves to the top of the functional/local scope whereas when the variable is defined globally, it moves to the top of the global scope.

 `Example-1`